Skip to content

 modeIntAn 8-bit value that configures how to send a message, defaults to 00.
 See: Message mode.

-codeCell?Optional initial code of the contract (the compiled bytecode)
+codeCell?Optional initial code of the contract (compiled bitcode).

-dataCell?Optional initial data of the contract (arguments of init() function of the contract)
+dataCell?Optional initial data of the contract (arguments of init() function).

 Fields code and data are what’s called an init package, which is used in deployments of new contracts.